nicocardiel/filabres/doc/index.rst

 (Maite Ceballos), with the main goal of providing useful reduced images through the Calar Alto Archive hosted at http://caha.sdc.cab.inta-csic.es/calto/.

-Although this software package has been initially created with the idea of performing the automatic reduction of direct images obtained with the instrument CAFOS, placed at the 2.2 m telescope of the Calar Alto Observatory, **filabres** has been designed to allow the future inclusion of additional observing modes and instruments.
+Although this software package was initially created with the idea of performing the automatic reduction of direct images obtained with the instrument CAFOS, placed at the 2.2 m telescope of the Calar Alto Observatory, **filabres** has been designed to allow the future inclusion of additional observing modes and instruments.

 The typical workflow with **filabres** consists of the following steps: